konrads/spudblog-app-engine/README.md

 Architecture
 ------------

-This is a 'single page' application, driven by ajax requests.
+This is a 'single page' application, driven by ajax REST requests.
 UI is decoupled from the server side and is responsible for its own rendering.
 Django's contributions consist of:

 * Login page - utilizing `django.contrib.admin`
 * model data population for angularjs

-The aim was to achieve uniformity of rendering, as opposed to common approach of partially rendering in Django templates, partially via javascript.
+The aim was to achieve uniformity of rendering (via javascript), as opposed to common approach of partially rendering in Django templates, partially via javascript.

+This is the REST api provided:

+* /api/all - GETs all users, their blogs and posts
+* /api/full-blog/<blog_id> - GETs blog and its posts
+* /api/blog/<blog_id> - POSTs/PUTs/DELETEs blog.
+Requires a session (blog author).
+For POST, /<blog_id> is not required
+* /api/post/<post_id> - POSTs/PUTs/DELETEs post.
+Requires a session (parent blog author).
+For POST, /<post_id> is not required

 To run